Lexington SC

 Lexington Sporting Club is an American professional soccer club based in Lexington, Kentucky.
-Founded in 2021 as an expansion side in USL League One (the third division of the United States soccer league system), the club fields two professional and three amateur teams across the United States soccer league system, in the USL Championship (men's professional), USL Super League (women's professional), United Premier Soccer League (men's amateur), USL W League (women's pre-professional), and USL Academy (boys developmental).
+Founded in 2021 as an expansion side in USL League One—the third division of the United States soccer league system—the club fields two professional and three amateur teams across the American soccer pyramid: USL Championship (men's professional), USL Super League (women's professional), USL W League (women's pre-professional), USL League Two (men's pre-professional), and USL Academy (boys developmental).

 History

 On October 5, 2021, the United Soccer League announced that Tower Hill Sports had been granted a USL League One expansion team in Lexington to start play in the 2023 season.
 Tentatively named "Lexington Pro Soccer", the team revealed its official colors, crest, and branding as Lexington Sporting Club on March 22, 2022.

+USL League One (2023–2025)

-The club's inaugural match was against fellow expansion side One Knoxville SC on March 18, 2023, where they fell 1–2, with Don Smart scoring the first goal in the club's history from a penalty kick in the 28th minute.
-They won their first match on April 15, 2023, in a 2–1 victory over Tormenta FC in full time at Toyota Stadium.
+The club entered League One play with its inaugural match on March 18, 2023, against fellow expansion side One Knoxville SC, where they fell 1–2; Don Smart scored the first goal in the club's history from a penalty kick in the 28th minute.
+The Greens won their first match on April 15, 2023, in a 2–1 victory over Tormenta FC in full time at Toyota Stadium in Georgetown.

-By the end of their inaugural season, LSC finished ninth in USL League One, ahead of the reigning Supporters Shield winners Richmond Kickers, 2022 runners up Chattanooga Red Wolves SC, and wooden-spoon winners Central Valley Fuego FC with Senegalese forward/midfielder Ates Diouf finishing third in the Golden Boot standings with 15 goals.
+By the end of their inaugural season, LSC finished ninth in USL League One, ahead of the reigning Supporters Shield winners Richmond Kickers, 2022 runners-up Chattanooga Red Wolves SC, and wooden-spoon winners Central Valley Fuego FC, with Senegalese forward/midfielder Ates Diouf finishing third in the Golden Boot race with 15 goals.

-Lexington SC announced on August 13, 2024, that they would leave USL League One and join the USL Championship for the 2025 season.
+After two years in USL1, the club announced on August 13, 2024, that it would be leaving to join USL Championship starting in the 2025 season.